tawfik-ops/VacationTimeSys/README.md

 ## System Features

-**Mission:** The goal of the VTS is to empower individual employees to oversee their leave without the need for an in-depth understanding of company policies.
+**Mission:** The VTS aims to empower individual employees to oversee their leave without the need for an in-depth understanding of company policies.

 ### Functional Features: